IanMadd/academic/content/portfolio/Data_Tables.md

 Chaining allows you to perform multiple functions in one statement.

+Without chaining these two operations will:

-This set of operations will: (1) return the mean horsepower for cars, grouped by cylinder, (2) and then return those means with more than 100 hp.
-There's an easier way to do this by chaining.
+1. return the mean horsepower for cars, grouped by cylinder,
+2. and then return those means with more than 100 hp.

 ```
 > MTCarsDT2 <- MTCarsDT[, .(mean.hp = mean(hp)), by=cyl]